 Fire Hazard Assessments

-Fire Hazard Assessment (FHA) uses technical methods to identify possible fire ignition sources and conditions that may result in fire or explosion, and to determine the appropriate fire protection systems for a facility.
+A Fire Hazard Assessment uses technical methods to identify possible fire ignition sources and conditions that may result in fire or explosion and to determine the appropriate fire protection systems for a facility.

-Our hands-on approach means our fire safety engineers can accurately document each facility’s building configuration, fuel sources, potential ignition sources, and unique physical and operating characteristics
+PLC’s hands-on approach means our fire safety engineers can accurately document each facility’s building configuration, fuel sources, potential ignition sources, and unique physical and operating characteristics.

 - Computer-Based Fire Modeling

 - Structural Response Modeling

 - Explosion Hazard Assessment (Gases and Dust)

 PLC engineers are experts in modelling, simulation, and the use of assessment software such as CFAST, and we have also developed specific tools to assist with the coordination of hazard data and protection information for larger industrial sites.

 In the nuclear industry, for example, N293- and M393- compliant plants and facilities are required to revise and reaffirm their Fire Protection Assessments (FPAs) at least once every five years.
 This process includes updating their Fire Hazard Assessments (FHAs) and Fire Safe Shutdown Analyses (FSSA).
 These assessments often demand a substantial investment of finances, time, and resources.

 Our proprietary nuclear industry hazard assessment software – Performance-Based Fire Assessment for Nuclear Safety, or PB Fans as we commonly call it – also allows our clients real-time access to current plant information and the impacts of ongoing changes in facility conditions.